Work with the Mountain Partnership

 MP work is organized under four main pillars: 1.
 Advocacy, 2.
 Joint Action 3.
 Capacity Development and 4.
 Communications

-ZWDP featured in Mountain Partnership Reports 2020 and 2021
+ZWDP has featured in UN / FAO Mountain Partnership Annual Reports

 Mountain Partnership (MP) Annual Report 2021